nimbix/jarvice-helm/README.md

 **NOTE:** `jarvice.JARVICE_APPSYNC_USERONLY=true` can be set to only synchronize application catalog items owned by the user set in `jarvice.JARVICE_REMOTE_USER`; this is a simple way to restrict the applications that get synchronized from the upstream service catalog.

-### Quick install to Amazon EKS with `jarvice-deploy2eks` script
+### Quick install to Amazon EKS or Google GKE

-If a kubernetes cluster is not readily available, JARVICE can be quickly deployed and demoed using the Amazon EKS managed kubernetes service on AWS.
+If a kubernetes cluster is not readily available, JARVICE can be quickly deployed and demoed using the Amazon EKS managed kubernetes service on AWS or the Google GKE managed service on GCP.
 See the following link for details:

 https://github.com/nimbix/jarvice-helm/tree/master/scripts